AaronCHH/B_PYTHON_pandas/Mastering pandas/Ch07_A_Tour_of_Statistics_The_Classical_Approach.md

 > The typical values for α are 0.05 or 0.01.
 Following list explains the different values of alpha:
 * p-value <0.01: There is VERY strong evidence against H0
 * 0.01 < p-value < 0.05: There is strong evidence against H0
 * 0.05 < p-value < 0.1: There is weak evidence against H0
 * p-value > 0.1: There is little or no evidence against H0

+* The z-test

-* **The t-test**
+* The t-test

 > The reference of this image is from: http://zoonek2.free.fr/UNIX/48_R/g593.png.
 A more detailed technical explanation on the relationship between t-distribution, z-distribution, and the degrees of freedom can be found at http://en.wikipedia.org/wiki/Student's_t-distribution.

-* **Types of t-test**

-* **A t-test example**
+* **A t-test example  **

 ```python